Moushumi

 Arifa Pervin Zaman (born 3 November 1973), known by her stage name Moushumi, is a Bangladeshi film actress and director.

-Regarded as one of the most popular and successful actresses of Bangladesh Film Industry, she established herself as one of prominence lead actresses of both 1990's and 2000's.With her debut movie Keyamat Theke Keyamat, her illustrious career had begun and rapidly she made her prominence with successful movies such as Ontare Ontare, Dola, Sneho, Bishwo Premik, Goriber Rani, 20 Bochor Por, Swajan, Denmohor, Adorer Sontan, Khuda, Sukher Ghore Dukher Agun, Muktir Songram, Bidrohi Bodhu, Luttoraj, Priyo Shotru, Kosto, Ondho Bhalobasha, Ulka, Rongin Rangbazz, Ruposhi Rajkonna, and Meher Nigar.
+She is primarily known as a film actress and director through her work during the 1990s and 2000s.
+Her first film, Keyamat Theke Keyamat, released in 1993.
+Since then she has been in movies such as Ontare Ontare, Dola, Sneho, Bishwo Premik, Goriber Rani, 20 Bochor Por, Swajan, Denmohor, Adorer Sontan, Khuda, Sukher Ghore Dukher Agun, Muktir Songram, Bidrohi Bodhu, Luttoraj, Priyo Shotru, Kosto, Ondho Bhalobasha, Ulka, Rongin Rangbazz, Ruposhi Rajkonna, and Meher Nigar.

 In the 2000s, her career rose further with films such as Matritto, Dojjal Shashuri, Khairun Sundori, Kokhono Megh Kokhono Brishti, Ammajan, Molla Barir Bou, Meghla Akash (2001), Shotru Shotru Khela, Tui Jodi Amar Hoiti Re, Sonar Moyna Pakhi, Kukkhato Khuni, Baba Amar Baba, and Golapi Ekhon Bilatey.
 These movies continued her success amid her reducing her work time after 2009 and becoming a supporting actor through films such as Taarkata, Dui Purush, Chittagainga Powa Noakhailla Maiya, Ek Cup Cha, Kichhu Asha Kichhu Bhalobasha, Ami Neta Hobo, and Shaheb Namer Golam.

 She won the Bangladesh National Film Award for Best Actress three times for her roles in Meghla Akash (2001), Devdas (2013), and Taarkata (2014).
 She has acted in over 265 films and made her directorial debut with Kokhono Megh Kokhono Brishti (2003).

+Early life

+Arifa Parvin Zaman was born on 3 November 1973.
+Tailkupi village, where she was born, was then in undivided Khulna District.
+(Now it is in Sarulia Union, Tala Upazila, Satkhira District).
+Her mother was Shamima Khatun.
+Her father was Nazmuzzaman Biswas, who worked as a contractor for the Khulna Development Authority.
+She had two younger sisters, Erin Zaman and Snigdha Zaman.
+She grew up in Sonadanga Thana of Khulna.